Soil filtration lines, also known as soil lines, smog lines, and perimeter soiling, are dark soiled areas that develop gradually on carpeting.

 It is usually very difficult or impossible to remove soil filtration lines completely from wool or olefin carpets.

-As always, if you have any further questions, please feel free to contact our office at 607-272-1566.
+As always, if you have any further questions, please feel free to call or text our office at 607-272-1566.
 You may also contact us here.

 If the soil filtration lines have been successfully removed from your carpets, an application of our Soil and Stain Protector can help you to keep the lines from returning as long as you follow the tips above.